avito-tech/avito-android/docs/content/docs/contributing/Docs.md

 #### Ordered vs Unordered lists

-Only use ordered list for describing an algorithm.
+Only use ordered list for describing a series of steps to follow.

 {{< columns >}}
 Do: 👍